Qumulo/QumuloCustomConnector/workshop/qcc-workshop-initmsgraph.md

 ### Step 1: Initialize the Microsoft Graph Connection

 - Select QCC menu option #2 to connect to the Microsoft Graph connection.
-   - This step is quick, and uses the Cmdlet `Connect-MgGraph` to establish a connection to Microsoft Graph <br>
+   - This step uses the Cmdlet `Connect-MgGraph` to establish a connection to Microsoft Graph <br>

 ![Connect to the connection](https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/qcc-step2-connect-to-MSGraph.png)